Teaching Innovation Grants: Applications

 - the viability of the timeline and budget

-- how Brandeis students and educators will benefit during the project
+- how Brandeis students and educators will benefit from the project

 - what artifacts and measures will fully capture and communicate the project’s impact

-The Center for Teaching and Learning, the Rabb School’s Instructional Design team, Student Accessibility Support staff, and Library staff will offer a variety of instructional design and other services to help you plan, design and implement your innovation.
+The Center for Teaching and Learning staff and CTL Scholars, the Library’s Instructional Designers and other Library staff, Student Accessibility Support staff, the Materials Research Science and Education staff and other campus collaborators will offer a variety of instructional design and other services to help you plan, design and implement your innovation.
 Any questions should be directed to Mary-Ann Winkelmes, executive director of the Center for Teaching and Learning.

-Funds for independent projects will be released on July 1, 2020 and must be spent by June 15, 2021.
+Applicants will receive notification by May 2021.
 Recipients will present their outcomes at a campus wide forum and share their findings on the Center for Teaching and Learning website.